jayden-rohwein/AsymmtrickProgrammingChallenge/README.md

 Implementation

+     Ternary Search Tree to store word suggestions

             Autocomplete Provider is implemented as a  Ternary Search Tree, this is an efficient solution given that many words "share letters" or nodes.
 While this does contain more overhead then other solutions, the vast quantity of words justifies its use.

             The TST implementation does not play nice with the Candidate specification, as there would be no need to store complete words explicitly with a TST, given the restraints of the problem I still feel this was an effective solution.

+        Priority Queue for Candidates

             a priorityQueue is used to sort the candidates based on there confidence.
 This does not inherit from List and must be placed in a Linked List.
 Depending on the context of the problem this might have been better handled.
 Given my interpretation, I "assumed" only a the few top results are useful for word suggestion, and exact ordering might not be that important given this is only a mobile keyboard.
             I thought a heap would be the most efficient way to handle such a problem.